10 Reasons Why a Cybersecurity Degree is Worth It

 10. Cyber Security Work is Meaningful and Vitally Important

-Perhaps you’ve read recent reports in The New York Times or The Washington Post about America’s next generation of weapons systems being vulnerable to cyber attacks and hacking from our enemies.
-A career in cyber security can bring personal and professional fulfillment while helping to defend one’s country.
+Perhaps you’ve read troublesome reports in The New York Times or The Washington Post about America’s next generation of weapons systems being vulnerable to cyber attacks and hacking from our enemies.
+A career in cybersecurity can bring personal and professional fulfillment while helping to defend one’s country.

-The University of San Diego offers an innovative, 100% online Master of Science in Cyber Security Operations and Leadership degree, as well as an on-campus Master of Science in Cyber Security Engineering degree designed to be completed in as little as 20 months.
+The University of San Diego offers two innovative graduate degree programs designed to be completed in as little as 20 months — the online Master of Science in Cyber Security Operations and Leadership and the online or on-campus Master of Science in Cyber Security Engineering.